Venezuela's President Nicholas Maduro Likens Trump To Hitler

 “Despite having the world’s largest proven oil reserves, Venezuela is in the fifth year of an economic crisis worse than the Great Depression.”

-The Times of Israel says that Maduro is putting the blame of Trump, the United States government and his other opponents for forcing him into a position where he has to raise the minimum wage by 150% in a misguided effort to fight inflation.
+The Times of Israel says that Maduro is putting the blame on Trump, the United States government, and his other opponents for forcing him into a position where he has to raise the minimum wage by 150 percent in a misguided effort to fight inflation.

 “The wage increase brings the monthly pay most Venezuelan workers bring home to 4,500 bolivars.
 That’s about $11 on the commonly used black market exchange.
 Maduro announced the raise, calling it a correction to his economic recovery plan launched 100 days ago.
 He recently unveiled new currency in August that lopped off five zeros from previous bank notes.”